 Dandaragan boasts lush pastures and abundant crops produced from fertile farming land.
-It is home to award-winning Dandaragan Organic Beef, cold-pressed olive oil, and citrus and stone fruit orchards.
+It is home to award-winning Dandaragan Organic Beef and a range of significant horticultural enterprises which service domestic and international markets.
+Dandaragan has strong links to the local mineral sand mines at Cataby and boasts a strong community spirit and desire for growth and innovation.